 This situation is unprecedented and evolving.
 SAE will continue to follow the advice of health authorities and medical experts and share information as it is received.
 We are posting updates regularly via email, Slack, Facebook and this website.
 We recommend you check your SAE student email on a daily basis for relevant updates.
 Rest assured you will be notified via your student email or text should an urgent or important message need to be communicated to you.

 SAE Auckland, as well as the government agencies including TEC, NZQA and Studylink, all advise that you should remain enrolled and engaged with your studies.
-As we are now past the census date, it’s worth checking our Fee Refund policy and chatting with Studylink before making such a decision.
+If you are having any difficulties with your studies, you should chat with us first before even considering withdrawing or deferring your studies.
+Before making any decisions, it’s worth checking our Fee Refund policy and chatting with Studylink as there may be implications for Fees Free, Studylink support or accessing future courses.
 We are more than happy to talk to you about your individual circumstances and provide advice.

 If you are still meeting the requirements of the course, that is attending the classes and submitting your assignments, then yes.
 For more information about Studylink, click here.